 The valley floor is a long, narrow strip of land between the cliffs and the Mediterranean.
 There’s a permanent eco-village community — half a dozen low-impact stone cabins, a vegetarian restaurant or two, and a tolerated wild-camping area at the south end of the beach.

-I pitched my tent on a flat patch under three old olive trees, maybe 40 meters from the waterline.
-Pine needles for a floor, complete shade in the afternoon, the sound of waves at night and rooster crowing at 5 a.m.
-There’s a small cold-water tap behind the main restaurant building that’s been there for years; I filled my bottles from it but treated the water with chlorine drops as insurance.
+There’s a flat patch under three old olive trees, maybe 40 meters from the waterline — pine needles for a floor, complete shade in the afternoon, the sound of waves at night and a rooster crowing at 5 a.m.
+A small cold-water tap behind the main restaurant building has been there for years; fill your bottles from it, but treat the water with chlorine drops as insurance.

 If you want a fire, gather driftwood from the south beach (not pine deadfall from the forest — fire-restriction enforcement is real).
 Keep the fire small, on the sand, and drown it before you sleep.